wikimedia/mediawiki-api-demos/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/MediaWiki-2020-logo.svg/220px-MediaWiki-2020-logo.svg.png" height="200px" alt="MediaWiki"/>

+> This repository has being archived.
+Are you interested in maintaining it?
+Contact: ssethi@wikimedia.org.

 # MediaWiki API Demos
 The [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page) is a web service that allows access to some wiki-features like authentication, page operations, and search.
 It can provide meta information about the wiki and the logged-in user.
 This repository contains code snippets and demo apps in various programming languages to assist developers for easy use of various modules of the API.